resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 Then issue the `pwd` command to see what directory you are in.
 Retry the ssh command.

+If you are asked "Are you sure you want to continue connecting..." simply type "yes".

 Hopefully, you are now met with something along following lines

 ```bash